lene/go-3/README.md

             [--size $SIZE --color b|w ] | \
             [--game-id $GAME_ID --color b|w] |\
             [--game-id $GAME_ID --token $TOKEN]
-            --strategy $STRATEGY
+            --strategy $STRATEGY [--max-thinking-time-ms $MILLISECONDS]
 ```
 where `$STRATEGY` currently can be any, or any combination, of:
 * `random`: set stones at random (an awful strategy!)
 * `closestToCenter`: set as close to the center as possible
 * `onStarPoints` : try to set on the star points first.
 If all are occupied, try the next strategy.
 * `closestToStarPoints`: try to set as close to star points as possible
-* `maximizeOwnLiberties`: have as many liberties as possible with every move
+* `maximizeOwnLiberties`: have as many liberties (counted over all stones) as possible with every
+  move
-* `minimizeOpponentLiberties`: take away the opponent's liberties
+* `minimizeOpponentLiberties`: take away the opponent's liberties (counted over all opponent's
+  stones)
 * `maximizeDistance`: set stones as far away as possible from others
 * `prioritiseCapture`: try to capture opponent stones, setting a stone next to an opponent's stone
   with the fewest liberties

+and `$MILLISECONDS` is the approximate(!) maximum time in milliseconds the bot will take to
+make a move.
+The time is limited by randomly choosing a selection from all possible moves, and
+executing the strategy on those.
+The default is not to limit the thinking time.

 If you combine multiple strategies (by giving a comma separated list as input to `--strategy`), the
 strategies are evaluated one after the other, the next strategy executed on the moves that are